 Fix $\beta_{XY}>0$, and $\tau^{2}>0$. $H_{0}$ case:

 $H_{1}$ case:

 Note that in the alternative case, $X_{i}$ directly modulates the sign of the mean of $Y_{i}$.
 However, $2X_{i}-1$ will be strongly positively correlated with the sign of $Z_{i}$ implying that there is only a slight change in the dependence structure of $\left(X_{i},Y_{i},Z_{i}\right)$.
-In addition, it is clear that all the marginals are the same.
+In addition, all the marginals are the same.